speckdavid/shakey2016/Readme.md

 $ roslaunch [your_scenario_name] screenrun.launch
 $ byobu
 ```
-Now you navigate with F3 and F4.
-Start all ros nodes by executing (ENTER) the provided commands in every tap.
-The planning monitor should appear and
+You can navigate between different taps with F3 and F4.
+Start all ros nodes by executing the provided commands (ENTER) in every tap.
+The planning monitor should appear and as explained in 1. by pressing "Execution/Run" you can start the system.

 <br>